Boris Johnson warns that Ukraine receives nothing from the Trumps Peace Proposals - ExBulletin

 The attack comes despite the in -depth efforts of Mr. Johnson to court the American president behind the scenes on the question of Ukraine.

-The former primary minister was a guest of honor at the inauguration of Trumps in January, but his attempts to persuade the new administration of the White House to take a more difficult line on Vladimir Putin apparently failed.
+The former Minister of the Great was a guest of honor during the inauguration of Trump in January, but his attempts to persuance the new White House Administration to take a more difficult line Vladimir Putin have apparently failed.

 President Trump seems to ask Ukraine to abandon the territory to Russia with little or no guarantees for his defense.

-The frustrations of the whole process led Trump to threaten to move away from talks, blaming the Ukral President Volodymyr Zelensky for them.
+The frustrations of the whole process led Trump to threaten to move away from talks, blaming the president of the Ukraines Volodymyr Zelensky For them blocking.

-However, Trump criticized the Russia Wednesday evening strikes on kyiv in an article on his Truth social network.
+However, Trump criticized the strikes on Wednesday evening on Kyiv in a post on his Social truth network.

 He said: I am not satisfied with the Russian strikes on Kyiv.
 Not necessary and a very bad timing.
 Vladimir, stop!
 5,000 soldiers per week die.
 Allows you to make the peace agreement!

-Steve Witkoff, the special envoy of American presidents, landed in Moscow on Friday for new talks with Putin, according to the Interfax news agency
+Steve Witkoff, the special envoy of the Presidents of the United States, landed in Moscow on Friday for new interviews with Putin, according to the Interfax news agency.

+N ° 10 said that Sir Keir Starmer believes that it is up to Ukraine to decide to abandon the territory in order to end the war with Russia.

+Downing Street also said that all options remain “on the table” with regard to the potential peacekeeping support for Ukraine after any ceasefire.

 |